kshntn/EmoAR/README.md

 4. Both files have to be in same directory
 5. Then, open part 1 and unpack
 6. Allow installations of “unknown sources” in the Settings.
-7. Check if your device supports ARCore.
-A list of ARCore supported devices: https://developers.google.com/ar/discover/supported-devices
-8. Install the ARCore package from Google Play
+7. Install the ARCore package from Google Play
-9. Open the EmoAR app, grant camera access
+8. Open the EmoAR app, grant camera access
-10. Slowly move the camera and gather ARPlanes (white grids) and AR feature points (cyan blue points).
+9. Slowly move the camera and gather ARPlanes (white grids) and AR feature points (cyan blue points).
 Pay attention to an evenly lit environment and avoid reflections on surfaces.
-11. Then, point the camera to a face, slowly move it around the face and wait until a virtual 3d arrow is positioned near the face.
+10. Then, point the camera to a face, slowly move it around the face and wait until a virtual 3d arrow is positioned near the face.
 Alternatively, you may also tap on a feature point to place that arrow manually.
-12. After a few moments, the recognized facial expression should appear as texture on the 3d arrow and change according to the model result.
+11. After a few moments, the recognized facial expression should appear as texture on the 3d arrow and change according to the model result.
 It may take a bit time until the new texture is rendered.

 **Demo video below:** [https://youtu.be/R7-69Vf8r_4?t=120]